vtorosyan/vtorosyan.github.io/_posts/2025/2025-11-28-five-years-grafana-labs.md

 4. **Adrenaline vs. Systems**: The temptation to optimize for short-term output is always there.
 The industry chases "ship faster" and "deliver more."
 But great teams don’t survive on adrenaline; they survive on systems.
 Resisting the adrenaline rush was often harder than embracing it.

 5. **Uncomfortable truths**: Being honest about culture is uncomfortable.
 Every company has blind spots, and pointing at them can feel like poking the bear, but avoiding it only makes the culture smaller.
-Learning how to name uncomfortable truths without being destructive—that was the real challenge.
+Learning how to name uncomfortable truths without being destructive, that was the real challenge.

 Here is to the next chapter.
 Grafana Labs here to stay!
 Also, we are almost always [hiring](https://grafana.com/about/careers/open-positions/)